RocketPy-Team/RocketPy/docs/user/airbrakes.rst

 wanted to set a different reference area, we would set ``reference_area`` to the desired value.

 Also, we will set ``clamp`` to ``True``.
-This means that the deployed level will be clamped between 0 and 1.
-This means that the deployed level will never be set to a value lower than 0 or higher than 1.
+This means that the deployment level will be clamped between 0 and 1.
+This means that the deployment level will never be set to a value lower than 0 or higher than 1.
 This can alter the behavior of the controller function.
 If you want to disable this feature, set ``clamp`` to ``False``.